quan3010/academic-kickstart/content/home/posts.md

 I am excited to give a talk at the LINK research lab, University of Texas Arlington

 - **Dec 4th, 2019**
-I have successfully defended my dissertation and become a Dr!
+I have successfully defended my dissertation and get awarded a PhD!

 - **Nov 8th, 2019**
 I am giving a talk at the [AIM series](https://ai.umich.edu/events/aim-research-november/), Center of Academic Innovation, UMich.